Lesson 6 of 786% Complete

 3Liquidity Providers

-Liquidity Providers (LPs) are the Tier 1 institutions that GUARANTEE liquidity exists by continuously quoting buy/sell prices.
+Liquidity Providers (LPs) are top-tier institutions that keep liquidity available by continuously quoting buy and sell prices.

 Who Are Liquidity Providers?